openwebwork/webwork2/README.md

 ## Information for Users

 New users interested in getting started with their own WeBWorK server, or instructors looking to learn more about how to use WeBWorK in their classes, should take a look at one of the following resources:
+*  The [WeBWorK project home page](https://openwebwork.org/) - General information and resources including announcements of events and important project news
 *  [WeBWorK wiki](http://webwork.maa.org/wiki/Main_Page) - The main WeBWorK wiki
 *  [Instructors](http://webwork.maa.org/wiki/Instructors) - Information for Instructors
 *  [Problem Authors](http://webwork.maa.org/wiki/Authors) - Information for Problem Authors